 - Many colleges are experiencing sharp increases in COVID-19 cases after classes resumed last month.

-- The spikes have led some universities to return to virtual learning.
+- The spikes led some universities to return to virtual learning.

-- Experts say parties and sporting events have led to some of the increases.
+- Experts say parties and sporting events led to some of the increases.

 - They note that college students who contract the virus pose a risk to communities after they return to their hometowns.

 All data and statistics are based on publicly available data at the time of publication.
 Some information may be out of date.

 Many colleges around the country reopened late this summer to in-person classes amid the COVID-19 pandemic.